The four best health insurance options for solo pastors

 If you're looking for a more flexible but formal benefit, consider using a health reimbursement arrangement (HRA).
 With this tax-free, IRS-approved health benefit, you can reimburse your pastor and clergy for their out-of-pocket medical expenses and individual health insurance premiums as long as they are W-2 employees.
 Through an HRA, you're able to reimburse more than 200 eligible expenses outlined in IRS Publication 502.

 The qualified small employer HRA (QSEHRA) is designed for organizations with fewer than 50 full-time equivalent employees (FTEs).
 With this benefit, your pastor purchases the health services they need, submits proof of their qualified expenses, and you reimburse them for their medical care up to their set allowance.
-If your pastor's income level qualifies them for premium tax credits, they would have to reduce their premium tax credit dollar-for-dollar by their monthly QSEHRA allowance.
+If your pastor's income level qualifies them for premium tax credits, and their allowance is unaffordable, they would have to reduce their premium tax credit dollar-for-dollar by their monthly QSEHRA allowance.
+If their allowance is affordable, they can't collect any tax credits.

 The IRS sets annual maximum contribution limits for a QSEHRA, but there are no minimum requirements.